kashalo/vue-table-ak/README.md

 - bulkUpdateActionHasBeenTaken
 - bulkDeletedeActionHasBeenTaken
 - LimitChanged
+- remoteSearchTriggered

 **Events Details**
 ---
-Each event give you the assosiated data with that action as follow:
+Each event give you the associated data with that action as follow:

-- newItemsadded

-It will provide an object with values entered
+- **newItemsadded:**  It will provide an object with values entered and the newly object so you can persist the data into your database

-- item will provide the object content along with the index for that object
+- **itemChanged:** item will provide the object content along with the index for that object when an inline edit action has been taken

+- **bulkUpdateActionHasBeenTaken:** it will provide the indexes for the chosen object with the new values when the bulk edit action has been taken.

+- **bulkDeletedeActionHasBeenTaken:** it will provide the indexes for the chosen object when bulk delete action has been taken.

+- **LimitChanged:** it will provide the chosen value of the limit per Page when the user modify the limit per page.

+- **remoteSearchTriggered:** it will provide the search keyword when the user enter three character into the search box

 You can listen to those events from the events bus which is created globally